joeellis/BarCampNolaSite/README.markdown

 ### MiniBar @ Net2NO

 Come experience MiniBar at Net2NO.
-Join us for our third annual award winning MiniBar presentation at this monthÃ­s Net2NO meeting, Tuesday June 7th.
+Join us for our third annual award winning MiniBar presentation at this month's Net2NO meeting, Tuesday June 7th.
 What happens at MiniBar you ask?
 We squeeze the 2 day BarCampNola conference into one action packed hour!
 The line-up is as follows

 *   Members of LPHI: presenting their new project healthynola.org/, a web-based platform for data/resource democratization in support of civic engagement
 *   Joe Ellis: backbone.js, a new JavaScript library for facilitating mvc on the front-end